-I am a mathematician specializing in algebraic combinatorics, discrete geometry, and representation theory, currently serving as an Assistant Professor of Mathematics at Lawrence University, in the small town of Appleton, Wisconsin.
-My research program is driven by sustained focus on foundational open problems—such as the combinatorial characterization of generic infinitesimal rigidity in higher dimensions—seeking results that connect different areas of mathematics.
+I am a mathematician specializing in algebraic combinatorics, discrete geometry, and representation theory, currently serving as Assistant Professor at Lawrence University, in Appleton, Wisconsin.
+My research program is driven by sustained focus on interesting problems, seeking results that connect different areas of mathematics, and always computing examples.
 I am equally devoted to the art of teaching and the liberal arts mission, striving to craft rigorous, highly immersive undergraduate experiences that invite students directly into the beauty and discovery of advanced mathematics.

 Thanks for visiting my website.
 Please feel free to contact me via email at alexheaton2 at gmail dot com.
 For some recent work, see below.